Martellus88/boardgame_tracker/README.md

     python manage.py runserver

 When creating a superuser, you must manually add yourself to the list of players, through the admin panel or on the "add player" page, with the **same username** that you specified when creating the superuser.
 Otherwise, when trying to view overall statistics for the game, there will be a 404 error.

-### TODO
-    Ajax requests when accessing the BGG API.